-The GHG inventory is an important tool in demonstrating the State's progress towards achieving the statewide GHG goals established by Assembly Bill 32 (AB 32) (reduce emissions to 1990 levels by 2020) and Senate Bill 32 (SB 32) (reduce emissions to at least 40 percent below 1990 levels by 2030).
-The GHG Inventory includes the following type of sources: emissions from fossil fuel combustion, GHG generated as by-product of chemical reactions in industrial processes, use of GHG-containing consumer products and human-made chemicals, and emissions from agricultural and waste sector operations.
+The GHG inventory is an important tool in helping to track the State's progress towards achieving the statewide GHG goals established by Assembly Bill 32 (AB 32) (reduce emissions to 1990 levels by 2020) and Senate Bill 32 (SB 32) (reduce emissions to at least 40 percent below 1990 levels by 2030).
+The GHG Inventory and includes the following type of sources: emissions from fossil fuel combustion, including combustion for power imported and consumed in state, GHGs generated as by-product of chemical reactions in industrial processes, use of GHG-containing consumer products and human-made chemicals, and emissions from agricultural and waste sector operations.
 The exchange of ecosystem carbon between the atmosphere and the plants and soils in land is separately quantified in the Natural and Working Lands Ecosystem Carbon Inventory [1], which also includes wildfire emissions.
-For the emission sources included in the GHG Inventory, the inventory framework is consistent with international and national GHG inventory practices [2].
+For the emission sources included in the GHG Inventory, the inventory framework is consistent with international and national GHG inventory practices [2], and is aligned with requirements in AB 32.

-The 2020 edition of the GHG Inventory includes the emissions of the seven GHGs identified in AB 32 [3] for the years 2000 to 2018.
+The 2021 edition of the GHG Inventory includes the emissions of the seven GHGs identified in AB 32 [3] for the years 2000 to 2019.
 There are additional climate pollutants that are not included in AB 32 that are tracked separately outside of the GHG inventory.
-These climate pollutants include black carbon and sulfuryl fluoride (SO_2F_2), which are discussed in the Short-Lived Climate Pollutant (SLCP) Strategy [4] and ozone depleting substances (ODS), which are being phased out under a 1987 international treaty [5].
+These climate pollutants include black carbon and sulfuryl fluoride ( $SO_2F_2$ ), which are discussed in the Short-Lived Climate Pollutant (SLCP) Strategy [4] and ozone depleting substances (ODS), which are being phased out under a 1987 international treaty [5].
 ODS are now being substituted with hydrofluorocarbons, which are pollutants specified in AB 32 [3].

-In this report, emission trends and indicators are presented in the categories outlined in the Initial AB 32 Scoping Plan [6].
+In this report, emission trends and indicators are presented in the categories outlined in the Initial AB 32 Climate Change Scoping Plan [6].
 There are alternative ways of organizing emission sources into categories, and the resulting percentages will be different depending on these categorization schemes.
 The Additional Information section at the end of this report provides further information on alternative categorization schemes.
 All emissions in this report are expressed in 100-year Global Warming Potential (GWP) from the Intergovernmental Panel on Climate Change (IPCC) 4th Assessment Report (AR4) [7], consistent with current international GHG inventory practices.